peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Exception chaining helps to maintain the context of an original exception while raising a new exception, which can be very useful for debugging and understanding the flow of errors in your code.

 ## User-defined Exceptions
 User-defined exceptions in Python allow you to create custom exception classes tailored to your specific application or module.
 These exceptions can provide more meaningful error messages and help organize your code by encapsulating error-handling logic.
-Here's how you can define and use user-defined exceptions in Python:
+Here has how you can define and use user-defined exceptions in Python:

 ### 1. Defining a User-Defined Exception: